Prague: Namesakes

-A number of other settlements are derived or similar to the name of Prague.
-In many of these cases, Czech emigration has left a number of namesake cities scattered over the globe, with a notable concentration in the New World.
+Several other settlements are derived from or similar to the name of Prague.
+In many of these cases, Czech emigration has left several namesake cities scattered over the globe, with a notable concentration in the New World.

 Additionally, Kłodzko is sometimes referred to as "Little Prague" (Klein-Prag).
 Although now in Poland, it had been traditionally a part of Bohemia until 1763 when it became part of Silesia.